-Reading Time: 3 minutes Velux Active – simplification missed Basically, the Velux Integra Control Pad KLR 200 was a disappointment.
+Reading Time: 3 minutes Velux Active – simplification partially missed Basically, the Velux Integra Control Pad KLR 200 was a disappointment.
 One will probably never understand why Velux does not open up its API.
 The home automation market has already straightforward solutions like the one from Xiaomi (despite Velux’s new Apple’s Homekit API).
-Velux is still trying to find a …
+Velux is still trying to find …

 Velux Windows Compatibility